Richmond Palmer: Early life

 Palmer was born in 1877 in Lancaster to Robert Palmer, a clergyman, of The Bank House, Kirkby Lonsdale and Mary Chippendall, who were married on 11 May 1867 at Lancaster Priory.
 Mary was the great-granddaughter of John Higgin who was governor of Lancaster Castle from 1783 to 1833.

 Palmer was educated at Oundle School in Northamptonshire, being recorded in 1895 as an exceptional batsman.
 He went up to Trinity Hall, Cambridge in 1896 as a scholar reading Classics.
 He was awarded his BA in 1899, and his Bachelor of Laws a year later.

 While at Cambridge, he played club rugby for Cambridge University and was awarded a Blue, playing wing three-quarter, in 1899 in the rugby Varsity match against Oxford.
 In 1899 he became a member of Percy Carpmael's invitational touring team, The Barbarians.

-He worked his passage to San Francisco as a stoker in 1903 to explore opportunities in gold mining in California.
+Too young to be called the Bar, he worked his passage to California as a stoker in 1903 to explore opportunities in gold mining.

-He was called to The Bar on 15 June 1904 and was admitted to the Middle Temple.
+Returning through San Francisco, he was called to The Bar on 15 June 1904 and was admitted to the Middle Temple.
 He was awarded Master of Arts in 1910.